Representation Synthesis by Probabilistic Many-Valued Logic Operation in Self-Supervised Learning: INTRODUCTION

 Remarkable progress has been achieved in representation learning recently.
 Self-supervised learning (SSL) is a method for learning representations without labeled data~\cite{chen2021exploring, grill2020bootstrap, he2020momentum, chen2021empirical, chen2020simple, zbontar2021barlow, tian2021understanding, newell2020useful, komodakis2018unsupervised, noroozi2016unsupervised, Nakamura_2023_ICCV}.
 Using models pre-trained by SSL for image classification and object detection achieves high performance with a small amount of labeled data.
 Popular SSL methods, e.g., BYOL~\cite{grill2020bootstrap}, SimSiam~\cite{chen2021exploring}, and DINO~\cite{caron2021emerging}, learn a model to maximize the similarity between representations of augmented views of an image.
 Owing to these advances in representation learning, various foundation models~\cite{radford2021learning, oquab2023dinov2, brown2020language, pmlr-v139-ramesh21a} have been proposed.
 It is a pre-trained model built on large-scale datasets and can be adapted to various tasks and domains.
 CLIP~\cite{radford2021learning} achieves zero-shot image classification by learning the common representation space of the two modalities: natural language and images.
 DALL-E~\cite{pmlr-v139-ramesh21a} generates images by the diffusion model from a representation of text descriptions.

-Representation control, including the logic operations of representation, is essential in various applications, such as image generation and retrieval.
-Utilization of natural language in multimodal representation learning~\cite{radford2021learning, pmlr-v139-ramesh21a} has facilitated intuitive control of representations.
-However, few methods have been developed to explicitly perform the control of representation corresponding to the operations of propositional logic formulas.
-If the operations on representations that correspond to the OR and AND operations are realized, it will be possible to generate a representation with features of both representations and a representation with only features common to both representations.
-The convenience of various applications using representations will be improved if operations between representations, such as those exemplified above, become possible.
+Control of representations, including the logic operations of representations, is important in various applications such as image generation and retrieval~\cite{dey2019doodle, ramesh2022hierarchical, sueyoshi2023predicated, pmlr-v139-ramesh21a, havaei2021conditional, gonzalez2018image, guo2018dialog, levy2024chatting, ding2020guided, higgins2016beta, chen2016infogan, rassin2024linguistic}.
+Controlling representations using natural language has facilitated intuitive control of representations~\cite{pmlr-v139-ramesh21a, radford2021learning,sueyoshi2023predicated, rassin2024linguistic}.
+However, it has been pointed out that image generation methods using natural language often inadequately reflect the logical relationships within the prompt~\cite{sueyoshi2023predicated, rassin2024linguistic, truong-etal-2023-language}.
+Additionally, methods for controlling representations using human feedback and representation disentanglement have been proposed~\cite{ding2020guided, higgins2016beta, gonzalez2018image, havaei2021conditional, levy2024chatting, guo2018dialog}, but few methods explicitly perform representation control compatible with propositional logic operations.
+If operations corresponding to the logical OR and AND operations could be realized, it would be possible to generate representations that combine features of both representations and representations that share only common features.
+We believe that achieving such logic operations between representations will expand the range of representation control and enhance the convenience of various applications utilizing representations.

 In SSL, several methods use representations generated by operations between representations~\cite{shen2022mix, ren2022simple, lee2021imix, kim2020mixco, zhang2022mix}.
 As representation synthesis methods, elementwise mean~\cite{ren2022simple} and elementwise maximum~\cite{zhang2022mix} operations of two representations have been proposed.
-The main purpose of these methods is to learn various and robust features of images using mixed images~\cite{zhang2018mixup, yun2019cutmix}; however, these methods have not incorporated the possibility of logic operations.
+The primary objective of these methods is to learn diverse and robust features of images using mixed images~\cite{zhang2018mixup, yun2019cutmix}, and they have not been designed to enhance the operability of representations.
+As a result, these methods have not incorporate the possibility of logic operations.